boschresearch/Pap2Pat/README.md

 ## Abstract

-> The patent domain is gaining attention in natural language processing research, offering practical applications in streamlining the patenting process and providing challenging benchmarks for large language models (LLMs).
-However, the generation of the description sections of patents, which constitute more than 90% of the patent document, has not been studied to date.
->
-> We address this gap by introducing the task of outline-guided paper-to-patent generation, where an academic paper provides the technical specification of the invention and an outline conveys the desired patent structure.
-We present Pap2Pat, a new challenging benchmark of 1.8k patent-paper pairs with document outlines, collected using heuristics that reflect typical research lab practices.
->
-> Our experiments with current open-weight LLMs and outline-guided chunk-based generation show that they can effectively use information from the paper but struggle with repetitions, likely due to the inherent repetitiveness of patent language.
+> Dealing with long and highly complex technical text is a challenge for Large Language Models (LLMs), which still have to unfold their potential in supporting expensive and timeintensive processes like patent drafting.
+Within patents, the description constitutes more than 90% of the document on average.
+Yet, its automatic generation remains understudied.
+When drafting patent applications, patent attorneys typically receive invention reports (IRs), which are usually confidential, hindering research on LLM-supported patent drafting.
+Often, prepublication research papers serve as IRs.
+We leverage this duality to build PAP2PAT, an open and realistic benchmark for patent drafting consisting of 1.8k patent-paper pairs describing the same inventions.
+To address the complex longdocument patent generation task, we propose chunk-based outline-guided generation using the research paper as invention specification.
+Our extensive evaluation using PAP2PAT and a human case study show that LLMs can effectively leverage information from the paper, but still struggle to provide the necessary level of detail.
+Fine-tuning leads to more patent-style language, but also to more hallucination.
 We release our data and code.